• Menu

 1 – Latent Stage of Labor

-The latent phase of labor starts with contractions and ends when your cervix is 4-6 cm (the jury is still out on when this phase “ends” according to the professional organizations).
+The latent phase of labor starts with mild contractions and ends when your cervix is 4-6 cm (the jury is still out on when this phase “ends” according to the professional organizations).

 In most cases with a healthy mom and baby, moms can stay at home during this phase and enjoy the comforts and autonomy therein.